Inside Budapest's Ruin Bars (And Why You Won't Want to Leave)

 The Szimpla Sunday Market

-I went on a Sunday morning after my Thursday night visit.
-Seeing the building in daylight — the collapsed upper floors, the reinforced beams holding up the remaining walls, the vines growing through window frames — I understood why they call them ruin bars.
+Come on a Sunday morning after a Thursday night visit and the building tells its other story.
+In daylight you see the collapsed upper floors, the reinforced beams holding up the remaining walls, the vines growing through window frames — and you understand exactly why they call them ruin bars.
 The building is actively falling apart.
 The bar exists in the space between standing and collapse.

 The Cultural Significance